 With a 6-inch centre height and admitting anything between 36 and 54 inches between centres, the Pitt's had a rather slender, typically English-pattern, flat-topped bed with 60-degree sides.
 In the days of carbon-steel tools, rigidity was not as great a concern as it became in later years and the bed, especially if equipped with the optional very deep, removable gap piece to weaken it, would not have been especially stiff.
 The headstock spindle with a 1 ¾" x 6 t.p.i thread on its nose, ran in bronze bearings - of parallel bore but tapered on their outside for adjustment - with the spindle end thrust taken on a remote bar to the left.
 However, in the case of heavier Pitt's models this unit, instead of being supported on posts, was cast (unusually) as an integral part of the headstock - a most distinctive recognition point for the maker.
 The backgear assembly was heavily constructed - and the 3-step cone pulley a little wider than normal for the size of lathe.

 Power sliding and surfacing feed were fitted with the drive to the cross-feed screw by an exposed gear on the face of the apron, a system also widely employed at the time on German Weisser lathes.
 Two designs appear to have been employed: an earlier type with the gear crudely and dangerously exposed on the end of the cross-feed screw and a later, improved arrangement, where the second part of the drive was enclosed and the cross-feed gear mounted inboard of the operating handle.

 Screwcutting employed a 2 t.p.i. leadscrew driven by changewheels though an externally-mounted tumble-reverse mechanism.

 With awkward-to-operate crank handles, the compound slide rest also lacked micrometer dials - as did most of those from competing makers, their widespread use being a development of later years.

-If you have a Pitt's lathe - or other machine tool by the Company - the writer would be very interested to hear about it.
+If you have a Pitt's lathe - or other machine tool by the Company - the writer would be very interested to hear from you..